Fire Safety in the Home

 Here are 8 steps to help minimise fire risks in the kitchen: Footnote [3]

-3 Cook when with it – if you’re tired, drowsy or had a few drinks, it’s safer to save the cooking for another day.
+- Cook when sound of mind – if you’re tired, drowsy or had a few drinks, it’s safer to save the cooking for another day.
 A crisp salad, a rummage for leftovers or a takeaway may be good alternatives.

 How else can I help keep my home safe from fire?